diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Disable all editing from the main viewport.
-		- Integrating the grid with a changing viewport would be too much work, not worth it.
-		- Remove 'Outline' button
-		- Remove 'Remove' button

 	- require jQuery and jQueryUI once in the beginning of the editor

 	- Re-style and re-design interface